 This article will focus on the informal logical fallacy of argumentum ad hominem or ad hominem argument.
 Although the ad hominem argument is used frequently in science discussions, many individuals misuse the term.
 Our job here is to describe it accurately.
 Or as accurately as we can.

 The ad hominem argument applies to any argument that centers on emotional (specifically irrelevant emotions) rather than rational or logical appeal.
 Generally, an ad hominem argument occurs when an individual attempts to refute a claim by attacking the maker of the claim rather than focusing on a refutation of the claim itself.

 The argument is a subset of the genetic fallacy, which attempts to misdirect the line of reasoning by invoking the origins of a claim, rather than the quality of evidence.
-The appeal to false authority is another type of logical fallacy that related, as it focuses on the maker of the claim rather than the assertion itself.
+The appeal to false authority is another type of logical fallacy that is related, as it focuses on the maker of the claim rather than the assertion itself.

 What isn’t an ad hominem argument?

 Some people misuse this argument, by accusing individuals of this logical fallacy in discussions.
-An insult is not a generally considered a form of this argument, because it is not used to rebut a contention.
+An insult is not generally considered a form of this argument, because it is not used to rebut a contention.

 Many types of insults are considered poisoning the well, that is, attempting to associate negative emotions about a person making an argument to distract from the actual evidence in the argument.
-Anti-vaccine activists use the Big Pharma Shill gambit, wherein the attempt to dismiss the evidence by proclaiming them to be on the payroll of some company.
+Anti-vaccine activists use the Big Pharma Shill gambit, wherein they attempt to dismiss the evidence by proclaiming them to be on the payroll of some company.